 Alicia Flack-Koné is the mother of Kura who is enjoying school culture and playing soccer.
 Alicia has held the role of president since 2011 and vice president of ACT Down Syndrome since 2010.
 She is an early childhood professional and has extensive experience as a teacher, mentor, professional learning and development officer, and university adviser/tutor.
 She is committed to progressing the aspirations and interests of people with Down syndrome.

 Dr Rhonda Faragher, Independent Director

-Dr Rhonda Faragher is a senior lecturer in the Faculty of Education and Arts of the Australian Catholic University.
-She is the current Chair of the Down Syndrome Special Interest Research Group of IASSIDD, the International Association for the Scientific Study of Intellectual and Developmental Disabilities and a board member of the IASSIDD Academy, which works to translate research into practice around the world.
+Dr Rhonda Faragher is Deputy Head of the School of Education at the University of Queensland and Director of the Down Syndrome Research Program within the School of Education.
+She is the Chair of the Down Syndrome Special Interest Research Group of IASSIDD, the International Association for the Scientific Study of Intellectual and Developmental Disabilities and a board member of the IASSIDD Academy, which works to translate research into practice around the world.
 She is a trustee and board member of Down Syndrome International.

 In 2009 she was awarded a Commonwealth of Australia Endeavour Executive Award to travel to Singapore to work with the Down Syndrome Association of Singapore and the National Institute of Education, Singapore.